A Remarkable

 Mirum reserves the right to revise this policy at any time.

-Currently, we are not able to offer compassionate use access to the investigational product, volixibat.
+Currently, we are not able to offer compassionate use access to our other investigational products.

 References